L-McKee/Piwall-IDS/README.md

     # pacman -Syu
     # pacman-key --init
-    (I used pacman-key --populate was also used...not sure if that is required?
+    (I used pacman-key --populate was also...not sure if that is required?
 Seems to work fine... for now)

 -Update system again...